How to get rid of water retention?

 - Water weight that comes from indulging in too much sodium or from hormonal changes caused by monthly periods or new exercise regime

-Too much salt or hormone related water retention will go away once you lower the salt intake, adapt to the exercise or finish your period.
+Too much salt or hormone-related water retention will go away once you lower the salt intake, adapt to the exercise, or finish your period.

 - Water weight correlated with the bodily fuel source glycogen that’s important to staying healthy.

-They are known to consume foods that are low fat, and high carb, like potatoes and sweet potatoes, as opposed to oatmeal and pasta, because they retain more water.
+They are known to consume foods that are low fat and high carb, like potatoes and sweet potatoes, as opposed to oatmeal and pasta, because they retain more water.

-And they keep their water intake to minimum (right before the show-no water at all to achieve that vascular and toned look).
+And they keep their water intake to a minimum (right before the show-no water at all to achieve that vascular and toned look).